UniversityofHelsinki/pie-chart/README.md

 To customize, alter the parameters in app.js.
 Serve the directory over HTTP and view in your browser to see an example of the application in action.

-This program is licenced under GPL V2.
+This program is licensed under GPL V2.
 See LICENSE for more details.